ksshanam/sahara/doc/source/userdoc/configuration.guide.rst

     auth_uri=http://127.0.0.1:5000/v2.0/
     identity_uri=http://127.0.0.1:35357/
-..

 Specify the ``admin_user``, ``admin_password`` and ``admin_tenant_name``.
-These parameters must specify an Identity user who has the ``admin`` role in the given tenant.
+These parameters must specify an Identity user who has the ``admin`` role in the given project.
 These credentials allow sahara to authenticate and authorize its users.

 Next you will configure the default Networking service.
 If using